Less Emphasis on Difficult Layer Regions: Curriculum Learning for Singularly Perturbed Convection-Diffusion-Reaction Problems: Experiments

 We utilize six fully connected feedforward neural networks to solve different equations, respectively.
 All networks employ the Tanh function as the activation unit.
 Training process is performed using the Adam optimizer \cite{King2015}.
 The specific network structures as well as the training parameters are specified in Table \ref{TNN}.

 For the one dimensional equation, we employ a uniform sampling to construct the training set.
-For the multi-dimensional problems, In order to contain information within the layers with a few samples, we adopt a non-uniform sampling.
-Specifically, we first uniformly sample half of the training points, and then cryptographically sample around the points whose feedforward losses exceed the threshold $ \beta(t)$, until the training set reaches the predefined size.
+For the multi-dimensional problems, to ensure that there are a number of training points belonging to the layer regions, we adopt a non-uniform sampling.
+Specifically, we first uniformly sample half of the training points, and then add more samples around the points whose feedforward losses exceed the threshold $ \beta(t)$, until the training set reaches the predefined size.
 The size of the training set for each equation is listed in Table \ref{Tsample}.

 If the exact solution is known, we quantify the performance of the prediction by using the Normalized Root-Mean-Squared Error (NRMSE):

 where $ u_\theta(x) $ and $ u(x) $ represent the predicted and the exact solution, respectively, and $ n $ denotes the number of uniformly sampled test points, which is set to 1000 for one-dimensional equation, and 5000 for multi-dimensional equations.